|Nutritional Guidelines (per serving)|

-Put candy thermometer in pan; continue stirring.
+Put a candy thermometer in pan; continue stirring.
 Cook and stir constantly until mixture reaches 248 F (firm ball stage).
-Dip pastry brush in water and gently brush sides of the pan to wash crystals from sides of pan.
+Dip the pastry brush in water and gently brush sides of the pan to wash crystals from sides of the pan.
 Do this a few times while candy is cooking.

 When candy has reached desired temperature, remove from heat, remove thermometer and without scraping sides and bottom of the pan, pour mixture onto a large platter which has been generously greased with margarine.

 Let the taffy mixture cool until it is cool enough to handle.
 Grease your hands with margarine; take a small portion of the candy and, using only the tips of your fingers, begin pulling.
 Candy should be white in color and no longer feel sticky when it has been pulled enough.